 The human-headed Imsety was the guardian of the liver; the baboon-headed Hapy looked after the lungs; the jackal-headed Duamutef was responsible for the stomach; and the falcon-headed Qebehsenuef cared for the intestines.

-Free standard shipping on US orders.
+Free standard shipping on US orders over $35.

 We offer free shipping in the US most orders.